floyddc/Hacking-Cert-Prep/notes/Linux Priv Esc/3-SUID-SGID.md

   - In the end, we have to tell the binary "I want you to look for `service` in my own path first, then in the others", so `PATH=.:$PATH <BINARY PATH>`:
     - `.` => our current directory.
     - `:$PATH` => join the original path.
-  - Now, running the binary we should be able to gain access to a root. shell.
+  - Now, running the binary we should be able to gain access to a root shell.
 Check it with `whoami`.

 ## Environment variables with full paths and vulnerable shell
 Check the shell version, for example with `/bin/bash --version` (if the shell is Bash).
 If the version is below 4.2-048, it's vulnerable and we can exploit shell functions with names that resemble file paths.